tumluliu/markdown-notes-tagger/README.md

 ## Why do I need this tagger?

-To make some markdown note applications (like the awesome Notable) can read the notes organized as plain markdown files in such a directory structure as the `testbed` in this project:
+To make some markdown note applications (like the awesome [Notable app](https://notable.md/)) can read the notes organized as plain markdown files in such a directory structure as the `testbed` in this project:

 ```
 testbed/